You don’t need hundreds of fancy blogging tools to make it as a blogger.

 Ahrefs helps me choose the best keywords for my articles, track my rankings, monitor my backlinks and find link building opportunities.
 It’s an awesome tool I use every day.
 If you are looking for something cheaper, I have heard good things about Long Tail Pro as well.

-OptinMonster is the tool I use to get more email subscribers on French Together.
-I love that it includes detailed statistics and allows me to show different content to existing subscribers.
+ConvertBox is the tool I use to get more email subscribers on French Together and Grow With Less.
+I love that it allows me to easily show different content to visitors, subscribers and buyers.
+It also makes A/B testing super easy.

 If you are looking for something simpler to get started, Convertkit and most email marketing services include simple email optin forms you can use.